neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 :::

-Because the genome of an animal dictates its bodily material (including their nervous system), it can determine an animal's behavior.

-***Q: In general, would you predict that different behavioral phenotypes are a result of different genes for different phenotypes or a result of sequence variation of the same gene?***

 Thomas Insel, head of the National Institute of Mental Health and a pioneer in vole studies, describes voles as "an extraordinary gift to science" in which nature has performed an experiment with which we can ask the question: "what was modified genetically in the brain to get this difference in behavior?"
-Voles (one family of the rodent order), have been model system in which the genetics of mating behavior has been extensively investigated.
+In this case, mating behavior.
 Unlike most rodents, many voles are monogamous, forming bonds that last long after mating (often for life) and cohabitating more or less permanently in subterranean dens.
 Prarie voles are one of these robustly monogamous species.
 Interestingly, prairie voles have near-identical cousins called montane voles that do not form social bonds after mating.

 The results of one of the first genetic experiments in montane and prarie voles are shown in Fig. ____.